What is a base year in a lease (and why is it so important to understand)?

 1. The potential for variable expenses to increase significantly

-For instance, if you move in early to office space in large premises that is mainly unoccupied, you can expect the utility bills to be much lower than if the building was fully tenanted.
+So, if you move in early to an office space in a large building that is only half occupied, you can expect the utility bills to be much lower than if the building was fully tenanted.
+What happens when the building starts filling up with tenants who drive up the building costs?

 This process of leasing vacant space can take a while.
 That means that the landlord’s base year expenses might be low at the start, but the costs in subsequent years will be high once the building is fully occupied.